microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-applications-basics.md

 ### Request

-The following request creats an app by specifying only the required **displayName** property.
+The following request creates an app by specifying only the required **displayName** property.

 Least privilege delegated permission: `Application.ReadWrite.All`.